avito-tech/Emcee/README.md

 Emcee depends heavily on [FBSimulatorControl](https://github.com/beefon/FBSimulatorControl) library, which is a set of APIs to work with iOS Simulator and iOS devices.
-We have a [fork](https://github.com/beefon/FBSimulatorControl) which contains some extensions, so please check it out and provide [the binaries](https://github.com/beefon/FBSimulatorControl/releases/tag/avito0.0.1) of the fbxctest and fbsimctl to the Emcee through the CLI.
+We have a [fork](https://github.com/beefon/FBSimulatorControl) which contains some extensions, so please check it out and provide [the binaries](https://github.com/beefon/FBSimulatorControl/releases/tag/avito0.0.5) of the fbxctest and fbsimctl to the Emcee.